ByteThirst™ QueryWeight™ Calculation Methodology

 Different models within each platform vary dramatically in compute requirements.
 We classify models into five tiers:

-| Tier | Example Models | Multiplier | Rationale |
+| Tier | Example Models | Relative Cost | Rationale |

 |---|---|---|---|

-| Small | GPT-4o-mini, Claude Haiku, Gemini Flash | 0.3× | Smaller parameter count, significantly less compute.
-Pricing 3-10× cheaper than standard. |
+| Small | GPT-4o-mini, Claude Haiku, Gemini Flash | Significantly below baseline | Smaller parameter count, lower compute. |

-| Standard | GPT-4o, Claude Sonnet, Gemini Pro | 1.0× | Baseline.
-Most common consumer-facing models. |
+| Standard | GPT-4o, Claude Sonnet, Gemini Pro | Baseline | Most common consumer-facing models. |

-| Large | GPT-4.1, Claude Opus, Gemini Ultra | 2.5× | Largest models with highest compute requirements.
-Pricing 3-5× higher than standard. |
+| Large | GPT-4.1, Claude Opus, Gemini Ultra | Several times baseline | Largest models with highest compute requirements. |

-| Reasoning | o1, o3, o4-mini, Claude extended thinking | 5.0× | These models generate extensive internal chain-of-thought tokens (often 10-50× the visible output) before producing a response.
-We apply a conservative 5× multiplier. |
+| Reasoning | o1, o3, o4-mini, Claude extended thinking | Substantially higher | These models generate extensive internal chain-of-thought tokens before producing a response. |

 Energy range